raistlinJ/core-topo-gen/README.md

 These attributes influence only sender scripts.
 Receivers are simple listeners.
 For burst/periodic, senders transmit for `period` seconds, then idle for roughly the same duration before repeating.
 Content type changes only the byte patterns; it does not produce valid media files, but it better approximates media-like flows for testing.

+Segmentation generation:
+- If Segmentation is defined in the XML, scripts are written to `/tmp/segmentation` and a custom service named `Segmentation` is enabled on the affected nodes.
+- The generator supports three selection labels in XML/GUI: `Firewall`, `NAT`, and `CUSTOM` (plus `Random`).
+Internally, all enable a unified `Segmentation` service in CORE.
+- Placement defaults to routers only.
+Use `--seg-include-hosts` to allow host-level firewall/custom rules when desired.
+NAT is always router-only and never placed on hosts.
+- NAT mode can be set via `--nat-mode` (SNAT or MASQUERADE).
+NAT setup enforces default-deny on the router `FORWARD` chain with a stateful allow for ESTABLISHED,RELATED; scripts are idempotent.
+- Allow rules: after traffic generation, allow rules are inserted only when a flow would otherwise be blocked by segmentation policies.
+These are written into the same `/tmp/segmentation` folder and appended to `segmentation_summary.json`.
+- Optional DNAT: with `--dnat-prob > 0`, per-router DNAT (port-forward) rules for some flows are generated.
+- The directory `/tmp/segmentation` is cleaned before each run.
+A summary JSON (`segmentation_summary.json`) records all rules and is used to avoid duplicates across runs.
+- Logging mirrors traffic: planning and per-node actions are logged, along with final counts of rules by type and nodes affected.

+### Custom traffic profile (pluggable)

+You can defer to a custom implementation by setting `pattern="custom"` on a traffic item.
+The generator will call a registered plugin if present:

+- Register a plugin at runtime:
+	- Import `core_topo_gen.plugins.traffic` and call `register(sender, receiver=None)`.
+	- `sender(host, port, rate_kbps, period_s, jitter_pct, content_type, protocol) -> str` should return a full Python script.
+	- `receiver(port, protocol) -> str` is optional; built-ins are used if omitted.

+If no plugin is registered, `pattern="custom"` falls back to the built-in TCP/UDP generators.

 ## Configure CORE custom service (Traffic)

 To auto-start generated traffic scripts inside nodes, CORE needs a custom service named "Traffic".